 Load Flow Analysis in Power System:

-Load Flow Analysis in Power System by the complex power injected by the source into the ith bus of a power system is
+Load Flow Analysis in Power System describes, the complex power injected by the source into the ith bus of a power system is

 The Load Flow Analysis is handled more conveniently by use of Ji rather than J*i.
 Therefore, taking the complex conjugate of Eq.
 (6.24), we have